arcalot/arcaflow-plugin-pcp/README.md

 This plugin runs PCP pmlogger, collects data until cancelled, and then generates a structured output of the results.

-> [NOTE] This plugin runs indefinitely until explicitly cancelled.
+> [!NOTE] This plugin runs indefinitely until explicitly cancelled.
 When used as a
 > stand-alone plugin, the data collection can be stopped with `Ctrl-c`.
 When used in an
 > Arcaflow workflow, the `stop_if` option should be used to send the `cancel` signal to
 > the plugin based on the status of another plugin.